jacobdensford/jacobdensford.com/fell/full-game.md

 #### Hit Dice and Hit Points

 In *Fell*, an NPC has one hit die and a number of hit points equal to the die's highest number.
-If an NPC is meant to be easy to overcome, use a d4 for their HD.
-If they're meant to be an extreme challenge, use a d12.
-In rare cases, a d20 might even be appropriate.
+If an NPC is meant to be easy to overcome, use a d4 for their HD (or even a d2).
+If they're meant to be an extreme challenge, use a d12 (or even a d20).
 Use the table below as a guideline.

 OSR HD|Fell HD
 :--|--: